ampproject/amp-wp/readme.md

 It is possible today to assemble great looking user-first sites powered by the AMP plugin by picking and choosing themes and plugins from a growing AMP-compatible ecosystem.
 In this context, the AMP plugin acts as an orchestrator of the overall AMP content creation and publishing process; it serves as a validator and enforcer making it easier to not only to get to AMP experiences, but to stay in them with confidence.

 Many popular theme and plugin developers have taken efforts to support The Official AMP Plugin.
 If you are using a theme like Astra, Newspack or plugins like Yoast, WP Forms — they will work out of the box!
-You can see the growing list of tested themes and plugins [here].
+You can see the growing list of tested themes and plugins [here](https://amp-wp.org/ecosystem/).

 ## AMP Development